Morpho-lang/morpho/help/fespace.md

 The `FiniteElementSpace` class describes how a `Field` is discretized on a particular grade of a mesh.

+You can create a finite element space directly from its label and grade:

+    var fs = FiniteElementSpace("CG2", grade=2)

-You will usually obtain a finite element space from an existing field:
+You can also obtain a finite element space from an existing field:

-    var fs = field.finiteElementSpace()
+    var fs = f.finiteElementSpace()

 [showsubtopics]: # (showsubtopics)